 As discussed in detail in the Background section above, LMDC, in carrying out the Memorial and Cultural Program, conducted an international competition for the selection of the Memorial design and engaged in a broad spectrum of activities related to the planning, design, and implementation of the Memorial and Memorial Museum (together, Memorial/Museum).
 These activities specifically related to the Memorial/Museum and were critical with respect to the overall planning process that led to the comprehensive WTC Plan.
 LMDC provided initial funding for the design, development, and construction of the Memorial and planned for the overall implementation of the Memorial/Museum and elements of the WTC Plan, including all required coordination with HUD, the Port Authority, the State of New York, The City of New York, and other public and private entities.
 LMDC also coordinated the Memorial Program with the plans and implementation schedule for the WTC Plan.
 Associated costs include planning and design, public outreach, environmental review, consultant costs, and staff costs associated with these functions.
-Construction of the Memorial/Museum was carried out by the Foundation in accordance with the WTC Plan and a subrecipient agreement with LMDC.
+Construction of the Memorial/Museum is being carried out by the Foundation in accordance with the WTC Plan and a subrecipient agreement with LMDC.

-Thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001 and February 26, 1993 have and will continue to benefit from the memorial to their loved ones.
-Others immediately affected by the events, including survivors, area residents, and workers benefit from the project.
-This project has and will continue to also benefit the thousands of visitors to the Memorial/Museum, which allows them to honor those who were killed in the attacks.
-The Memorial and Memorial Museum has and will continue to foster greater public awareness of the events of February 26, 1993 and September 11, 2001 and the impact on the victims' families, survivors, area residents, New York City, and beyond.
+Thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001 and February 26, 1993 will benefit from the memorial to their loved ones.
+Others immediately affected by the events, including survivors, area residents and workers, will equally benefit from the project.
+This project will also benefit the thousands of visitors to the Memorial/Museum, which will allow them to honor those who were killed in the attacks.
+The Memorial and Memorial Museum will foster greater public awareness of the events of February 26, 1993 and September 11, 2001 and the impact on the victims' families, survivors, area residents, New York City, and beyond.

 LMDC has carried out activities relating to the development and implementation of the WTC Plan, as detailed above in Section B - Background, since early 2002.
 Implementation of the WTC Plan began in 2004 and will extend through 2020.
-The Memorial and Cultural Program portion of the plan, specifically the Memorial/Museum, began in 2004 and was completed in 2014.
+The Memorial and Cultural Program portion of the plan, specifically the Memorial/Museum, began in 2004 and will extend through 2012.

-The Memorial/Museum was funded with a combination of public investments and private funds donated by individuals and groups to the Foundation.
+The Memorial/Museum will be funded with a combination of public investments and private funds donated by individuals and groups to the Foundation.
 The Foundation also uses its own resources to engage in fundraising for both public sector and private sector funds, as well as individual donations.

-The total allocation for this activity was up to \$64,525,972 which has been fully expended.
-This allocation had changed as follows:
+The current total allocation for this activity is up to \$64,525,972.
+This allocation has changed as follows: